 The first is that Alex's messaging to his audience is completely out of sync with his public behavior.

-In this period where he's going to D.C. and joining in this rally that's trying to reinstall Trump as the president of the country, he's simultaneously telling his audience that there's no hope and everyone's going to die, so everyone needs to head to the hills.
+In this period where he's going to DC and joining in this rally that's trying to reinstall Trump as the president of the country, he's simultaneously telling his audience that there's no hope and everyone's going to die, so everyone needs to head to the hills.

 This messaging is discordant, and it kind of gives you the impression that his primary focus is attention-seeking behavior and selling survival food buckets.

-The second is that we are about to be entering a period where fantasies and alternative realities on the extreme right As more and more excuses for why these fantasies aren't coming true become unconvincing, the need to escalate will be ever-present.
+As more and more excuses for why these fantasies aren't coming true become unconvincing, the need to escalate will be ever-present.

-Whereas before, in his earlier career, Alex could justify his conspiracies by pointing to the Federal Reserve, now in the era of Trump, in order to make anything he's saying make sense, he needs to evoke the literal devil, end-times prophecies, outrageously complicated and nonsensical conspiracies, and insistences that everyone he doesn't like is a pedophile.
+Now in the era of Trump, in order to make anything he's saying make sense, he needs to evoke the literal devil, end times prophecies, outrageously complicated and nonsensical conspiracies, and insistences that everyone he doesn't like is a pedophile.

-Without strong forces pushing in the opposite direction.
+Without strong forces pushing in the opposite direction, this road only leads to deeper extremism.

 The imaginary and the impossible ones, the practical real-world versions of them are exactly what it would look like if someone were taking authoritarian rule.